arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/typeclasses/hash/README.md

 {:.beginner}
 beginner

 The `Hash` typeclass abstracts the ability to compute the hash of any object.
 It can be considered the typeclass equivalent of Java's `Object#hashcode` and Kotlin's `Any#hashCode`.

+A hash function is a mapping of arbitrary data (`F`) to an output set of fixed size (`Int`).
+The result, a hash value, is most commonly used in collections like HashTable as a lookup value.

 {: data-executable='true'}
 ```kotlin:ank